Sleep Training 101

 • Graduated Extinction (Pretty much the same as check and console)

-• Pick Up/put down (This is just stupid if you ask me, but I want you to know about it)
+• Pick Up/Put Down (This is just stupid if you ask me, but I want you to know about it)

 Cry it out

-This is where you go in and check on baby after increasing intervals.
-You can go in and put your hand on baby, shhh baby, use your voice to calm baby down, but you are only to stay for less than a minute.
-You are only going in to let baby know you have not abandoned them.
-You have to remain consistent when using CIO, if you are not willing to do this, then don’t use this method.
+You have to remain consistent when using CIO.
+If you're not willing to do this, then don't use this method.
 Its success is based on consistency.
-I promise you, if you don’t follow it the correct way, then you will be miserable a lot longer than you need to.
+I promise you, if you don't follow it the correct way, then you'll be miserable a lot longer than you need to be.
 CIO does not mean putting your baby in the crib and leaving them until the nap is over.

-• First Day = 3 min (1st wait); 5 min (2nd wait); 10 min (3rd wait); 10 min (subsequent waits)
+• First Day: 3 min (1st wait); 5 min (2nd wait); 10 min (3rd wait); 10 min (subsequent waits)

-• Second Day = 5 min; 10 min; 12 min; 12 min (subsequent waits)
+• Second Day: 5 min; 10 min; 12 min; 12 min (subsequent waits)

-• Third Day = 10 min; 12 min; 15 min; 15 min (subsequent waits)
+• Third Day: 10 min; 12 min; 15 min; 15 min (subsequent waits)

-• Fourth Day = 12 min; 15 min; 17 min; 17 min (subsequent waits)
+• Fourth Day: 12 min; 15 min; 17 min; 17 min (subsequent waits)

-• Fifth Day= 15 min; 17 min; 20 min; 20 min (subsequent waits)
+• Fifth Day: 15 min; 17 min; 20 min; 20 min (subsequent waits)

-• Sixth Day= 17 min; 20 min; 25 min; 25 min (subsequent waits)
+• Sixth Day: 17 min; 20 min; 25 min; 25 min (subsequent waits)

-• Seventh Day= 20 min; 25 min; 30 min; 30 min (subsequent waits)
+• Seventh Day: 20 min; 25 min; 30 min; 30 min (subsequent waits)

 Pick Up/Put Down (the no-cry method)

-This method comes from TRACEY HOGG, THE BABY WHISPERER.
-I cannot believe that I actually tried this method.
-So, what you do is when baby cries you go into their room right away, and you first try and put your hand on their belly or back to let them know you are there.
+So, what you do is when baby cries, you go into their room right away, and you first try to put your hand on their belly or back to let them know you are there.
 You can shhh or pat them too.
 If baby stops crying then you can leave the room.
-If baby doesn’t stop crying then you can pick them up, BUT as soon as baby stops you need to lay them down RIGHT AWAY.
-If they cry again, even 30 seconds later, you are to pick them up again, and put them down as soon as they stop crying.
-You are not trying to get them to fall back to sleep on you, but you are just comforting them.
-Eventually baby falls asleep, and learns to sleep on his own.
+If baby doesn’t stop crying, then you can pick them up, BUT as soon as baby stops you need to lay them down RIGHT AWAY.

 I CAN’T BELIEVE I ACTUALLY DID THIS FOR A WEEK!
-Screw working out, I was lifting a 13 pound baby(My baby is large) every 30 seconds!
+Screw working out, I was lifting a 13 pound baby(my baby is large) every 30 seconds!
 I was actually sore after doing this method, because I was leaning over the crib to console, shhhh, pat.
 I was picking baby up and putting baby down!
-It was all kinds of cray cray!!

 Extinction

-You put baby in the crib and you don’t come back.
 For naps, you set the clock for 60 minutes, and baby is to stay in there for that long.
 If they wake up at 45 minutes, then they will cry for 15 min.
 If they wake up at 59 minutes then they will cry for 1 minute.
 You get the idea.
-In some cases baby will cry at 45 minutes, then continue to cry for another 15, and then fall asleep for another hour.
-YAY!
-Baby just got an amazing hour and 45 minute nap, and only 15 minutes of crying.

 I know, I know the thought of this sounds horrific!
 Seriously, if my baby had an issue with sleeping at night, I don’t think I could let her cry and not go in for over an hour.
 I did however use this for NAPS.
 It was my last resort, and I wish it hadn’t been.
 I put myself, my husband, and my little gal through hell, before finally trying this.
 THIS IS WHAT WORKED!
 I should have done this first starting at 4 months instead of 3 months.